-The activity, of disturbing the bed of rivers for construction related activities, deposition of material in the bed and on the banks of rivers, and reclamation of rivers, shall be carried out in accordance with the application for resource consent, including any further information provided by the Consent Holder, and in accordance with the following conditions of consent.
+The activity, of temporarily damming and diverting water for construction purposes, and for the diversion of Kākā Stream, shall be carried out in accordance with the application for resource consent, including any further information provided by the Consent Holder, and in accordance with the following conditions of consent.
 Where there is any apparent conflict between the application and consent conditions, the consent conditions shall prevail.